 Addressing the Barriers

 Participation in clinical trials remains low for many demographic populations.
-It is important that research activities take into consideration these general factors and minimize the barriers that risk the exclusion of these populations in clinical research.
+It is important that research activities take into consideration these general factors and minimize the barriers that risk the exclusion of minoritized populations in clinical research.
 Removing these barriers can break the cycle of health disparities and sub-optimal healthcare for underrepresented populations.

 Transportation